 There is a way to feast on Provence’s food and scenery without wrecking your budget or the environment.
 Volunteer for La Sabranenque, a nonprofit organization in southern France committed to revitalizing

 historic villages and preserving traditional, environmentally friendly building techniques.

 Volunteers can sign on for week-long sessions in fall and spring or for 2-week projects in summer.
-All of the projects cost under $750.
+The fee for participation for a week is 300 euros which includes lodging, meals, and activities.
 No experience is required since volunteers are supervised by qualified technicians.

 The projects usually draw people from a wide range of nationalities and occupations, including architects, teachers, and museum curators.

 From the Great City of Avignon to Beautiful Saint Victor la Coste